 - Baking sheet

-Preheat the oven to 425°F. Halve the sweet potatoes lengthwise and place on a baking sheet cut side down.
-Rub each half with ½ tsp vegetable oil and a sprinkle with a pinch of salt and pepper.
+Preheat the oven to 425°F. Halve the sweet potatoes lengthwise and place on a baking sheet cut-side down.
+Rub each half with ½ tsp vegetable oil and sprinkle with a pinch of salt and pepper.
 Roast until tender, 20 to 25 minutes.

 Thinly slice the scallions.
-Roughly chop the lettuce.
-Supreme the orange by trimming both ends and cutting away the peel and pith.
+Roughly chop the baby romaine lettuce.
+Supreme the orange by trimming both ends and cutting off the peel and pith.
 Working over a large bowl, use your knife to cut out just the flesh segments.
-Add the chopped lettuce to the bowl with the orange.
+Add chopped baby romaine lettuce to the bowl with the orange.

-Add the butter and white miso paste to a medium bowl.
-Using the back of a fork, mash until combined.
+Add the butter and white miso paste to a medium bowl and mash until combined.
 Heat 1 tsp vegetable oil in a large nonstick skillet over high heat.
-Add just half the sliced scallions.
-Cook until charred in spots, 2 to 3 minutes, and add to the bowl with the miso butter.
-Stir the charred scallion miso butter.
+Add just half the sliced scallion and cook until charred in spots, 2 to 3 minutes.
+Add charred scallion to the bowl with the miso butter and stir the charred scallion miso butter.

 Crumble the tempeh.
-Return the skillet to medium-high heat with 2 tbsp vegetable oil.
-Add the crumbled tempeh and a pinch of salt and pepper.
-Cook, tossing occasionally, until crispy and browned in places, 5 to 7 minutes.
+Return skillet to medium-high heat with 2 tbsp vegetable oil.
+Add crumbled tempeh and a pinch of salt and pepper.
+Cook until crispy and browned in places, 5 to 7 minutes.
 Remove from heat and toss with the Chinese five-spice powder.

 Add the sesame oil, rice vinegar, and a pinch of salt and pepper to the bowl with the orange and lettuce.
-Gently toss the citrus salad to evenly coat.
-Use a fork to slightly mash the sweet potato flesh.
-Spread the charred scallion miso butter on the roasted sweet potatoes and top with five-spice tempeh and remaining sliced scallions.
+Gently toss the citrus salad.
+Slightly mash the sweet potato flesh.
+Spread the charred scallion miso butter on the roasted sweet potatoes and top with five-spice tempeh and remaining sliced scallion.
 Serve with the cooked quinoa and citrus salad.
 Tuck in!